Learning Outcomes

 Director appointment and removal

 Company articles usually specify how directors are appointed and removed.
-A simple majority of shareholders can usually remove a director by ordinary resolution, subject to notice requirements and certain procedural rights.
+A simple majority of shareholders can usually remove a director by ordinary resolution (s.168), subject to strict notice requirements and the director’s procedural rights.

 Directors’ Powers

 Directors are agents of the company.
-They can bind the company in contract if acting within their actual or apparent authority.
+They can bind the company in contract if acting within their actual or apparent (ostensible) authority.
+Model Articles permit delegation (MA 5) and allow board decisions either at meetings or unanimously without a meeting (MA 7 and MA 8).

 Key Term: actual authority